-The fact that the Polonia Palace Hotel survived the World War II was almost miraculous in itself.
+The fact that the Polonia Palace Hotel survived the Second World War was almost miraculous in itself.
 Under occupation, German officers resided in the hotel and afterwards it served as a hospital and supply center for insurgents - who used the well-stocked food stores to feed their brave troops during the Warsaw Uprising.
-The hotel was not torched by fascists nor plundered by the Red Army, mainly due to the bravery of its loyal personnel who returned at Pruszków, to completely lock down the hotel.
-Because of these courageous efforts, the Polonia Palace was the only hotel in Warsaw to survive the war, therefore becoming the natural choice of accommodation for diplomats and embassies setting up in Warsaw after hostilities had ended.
+The hotel was not torched by fascists nor plundered by the Red Army, mainly due to the bravery of its loyal personnel who returned at great risk from their transit camps in Pruszków, to completely lock down the hotel.
+Because of these courageous efforts, the Polonia Palace was the only hotel in Warsaw to survive the war, therefore becoming the natural choice of accommodation for diplomats and embassies set-ting up in Warsaw after hostilities had ended.
 General Dwight Eisenhower, welcomed by the enthusiastic residents of Warsaw, was one such dignitary who stayed at the hotel in 1945.